-In 1942, in Warsaw, a Polish prostitute is murdered in a sadistic way.
-Major Grau, a man from German Intelligence that believes in justice, is in charge of the investigation.
+In 1942 Warsaw, a Polish prostitute is murdered in a sadistic way.
+Major Grau, an agent from German Intelligence who believes in justice, is in charge of the investigation.
 An eyewitness saw a German general leaving the building after a scream of the victim.
 A further investigation shows that three generals do not have any alibi for that night: General Tanz, Maj.
 Gen. Klus Kahlenberge and General von Seidlitz-Gabler.
-They three avoid a direct contact with Major Grau and become potential suspects.
-As far as Major Grau gets close to them, he is promoted and sent to Paris.
-In 1944, in Paris, this quartet is reunited and Major Grau continues his investigation.
+The three avoid direct contact with Major Grau and become potential suspects.
+As Major Grau gets close to them, he is promoted and sent to Paris.
+In 1944 Paris, this quartet is reunited and Major Grau continues his investigation.
 Meanwhile, a plan for killing Hitler is plotted by his high command; a romance between Ulrike von Seydlitz-Gabler and Lance Cpl.
 Kurt Hartmann is happening and Insp.
 Morand is helping Major Grau in his investigation.
-The story ends in 1965, in Hamburg, with another similar crime.
+The story ends in 1965, in Hamburg, with another, similar crime.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-Because Peter O'Toole and Omar Sharif were being held to contracts signed several years earlier, when they were less famous, they both had to accept smaller fees than one would expect, given how famous they were by 1967.
+Because Peter O'Toole and Omar Sharif were being held to contracts signed several years earlier, when they were less famous, they both had to accept smaller fees than one would expect, given how famous they were when the film was made early in 1966.
 Neither was very happy with this situation, but they took care to claim the lavish living expenses to which they were entitled.
 See more »

 Was this review helpful to you?